Searching for Invariant Solutions to Wall-Bounded Flows using Resolvent-Based Optimisation: Introduction

-In this work, the variational optimisation framework is extended with a Galerkin projection, making it directly applicable to wall-bounded flows with no-slip boundaries.
+In this work, the variational optimisation framework is extended with a Galerkin projection, providing a general methodology for wall-bounded periodic flows with no-slip boundaries.
+The form of this problem closely resembles the general harmonic balance method described in \citet{sierraaustin2022}.
 This projection enforces incompressibility and no-slip constraints while decoupling pressure and velocity.
-The basis is constructed from resolvent modes, which form a divergence-free, orthonormal set satisfying the boundary conditions.
-Our approach is similar to \citet{li2025}, who used a projection-based optimisation for lid-driven cavity flow.
-In this work, however, resolvent modes replace SPOD modes, removing the need for fully resolved flow data and enabling the construction of exact solutions rather than reduced-order models.
-Resolvent analysis, a widely used tool for stability, control, and modelling \citep{gayme2010,garnaud2013,gomez2016,beneddine2017,symon2018,gayme2019,jin2022}, has been shown to provide dynamically significant bases for unstable solutions \citep{sharma2016} and to enable new invariant solutions via “projection-then-search” \citep{sharma2020}.
-It has also been applied to reduced-order modelling, e.g. Taylor vortex flow in \citet{barthel2021}.
-Our work builds on these ideas by employing resolvent modes within a variational framework, where the Galerkin projection both enforces boundary constraints and yields a reduced-order model tailored to optimisation.
-Here, truncation is used not only to approximate turbulence, as in \citet{barthel2021}, but to enable computation of exact invariant solutions and accelerate convergence.
-To further address the slow convergence of variational optimisation, we depart from gradient-descent schemes \citep{farazmand2016,schneider2022,schneider2023} and instead use quasi-Newton algorithms such as L-BFGS and conjugate gradient, which achieve substantially faster convergence.
+The basis is constructed with resolvent modes, which form a divergence-free orthonormal set satisfying the boundary conditions.
+Our approach is similar to \citet{li2025}, who used a projection-based optimisation for lid-driven cavity flow using modes derived from Spectral Proper Orthogonal Decomposition (SPOD).
+In this work, however, resolvent modes replace these SPOD modes, removing the need for fully resolved flow data and enabling the construction of exact solutions rather than reduced-order models.
+Resolvent analysis, a widely used tool for stability, control, and modelling \citep{gayme2010,garnaud2013,gomez2016,beneddine2017,symon2018,gayme2019,jin2022}, has been shown to provide dynamically significant bases for unstable solutions \citep{sharma2016,rosenberg2019b} and to enable new invariant solutions via “projection-then-search” \citep{sharma2020}.
+It has also been applied to reduced-order modelling, e.g. Taylor vortex flow in \citet{rosenberg2019a} and \citet{barthel2021}.
+Our work builds on these ideas by employing resolvent modes within a variational framework, where the Galerkin projection both enforces boundary constraints and effectively pre-conditions the optimisation.
+In this setting, modal truncation is used not merely to approximate turbulence, as in \citet{barthel2021}, but to enable computation of exact invariant solutions while simultaneously improving the conditioning of the optimisation and thereby accelerating convergence.
+To further address the slow convergence inherent to variational optimisation, we utilise two strategies.
+First, we replace the gradient-descent schemes of \citet{farazmand2016,schneider2022,schneider2023} with quasi-Newton algorithms such as L-BFGS and conjugate gradient, which incorporate curvature information.
+We demonstrate a substantially faster convergence rate near the minimum compared to gradient descent.
+Second, we exploit the typically low-dimensional representation of ECSs using resolvent modes \citep{sharma2016} to truncate the basis, restricting the optimisation to a smaller space.
+It is then demonstrated that the convergence rate of the optimisation is improved via this truncation, a result that is motivated by bounding the conditioning of the optimisation problem to the singular values of the resolvent operator.
+This dual use of the projection framework thus addresses both the difficulty of enforcing no-slip constraints in wall-bounded flows and the slow convergence that has limited the practical utility of variational optimisation.